-Remote Monitoring

-In the first Trump Administration, CMS enabled the use of remote physiologic monitoring (RPM) and remote therapeutic monitoring (RTM) services for both acute and chronic conditions in Medicare Part B, representing a monumental step forward in advancing the use of digital health tools in the care of America's most vulnerable populations.
+Remote Monitoring: In the first Trump Administration, CMS enabled the use of remote physiologic monitoring (RPM) and remote therapeutic monitoring (RTM) services for both acute and chronic conditions in Medicare Part B, representing a monumental step forward in advancing the use of digital health tools in the care of America's most vulnerable populations.
 CMS' payments for RPM should be increased to provide much-needed support for this critical modality that is vital in preventing and treating the system's most expensive chronic conditions.
 CMS should step forward in removing outdated barriers to innovation and use of RPM and RTM through such steps as waiving co-pay requirements for these services and providing guidance on remaining questions plaguing the RPM and RTM tech developer and provider communities to support its wider use, which is already demonstrated to improve outcomes while reducing Medicare costs.

-Artificial Intelligence (AI)

-There are many opportunities on the table to improve the integration of AI tools in healthcare.
-However, CMS has in some cases taking steps that have inhibited progress for health AI across prevention, treatment, or administrative contexts.
-CHI calls on CMS to take much needed steps to recognize the value of countless AI tools (over 500 of which have already been approved by the FDA) to improve Medicare beneficiaries' experience and care.
+Artificial Intelligence: Building on steps the first Trump Administration took to support AI innovation in healthcare, we call on CMS to take much needed action to recognize the value of countless AI tools (over 500 of which have already been approved by the FDA) to improve Medicare beneficiaries' experience and care by: